wnwanne/video-analysis-with-4o/README.md

 # Video Analysis with GPT-4o

-The aim of this respo is to demonstrate the capabilities of GPT-4o to analyze and extract insights from a video file or a video url (e.g. youtube)
+The aim of this respo is to demonstrate the capabilities of GPT-4o to analyze and extract insights from a video file or a video url (e.g. Youtube)

 The steps to process a video are the following:
 1. Split the video in segments of N seconds (or not, if 0 seconds is specified)